RandomDefaultUser/DFTMD_Viz_CASUSOpenDay/README.md

 # DFT-MD trajectory visualization for CASUS OpenDay

-This is a visualization script/project to visualize a DFT-MD trajectory for the CASUS Open Day.
+This is a visualization script/project to visualize a DFT-MD trajectory for the CASUS Open Day using scenery [scenery](https://scenery.graphics).
+The gradle configuration of this project was created using the [minimal example](https://github.com/scenerygraphics/minimal-scenery-example-project) provided by the scenery developers.

 ## Description